The Animation Process – Complete Step by Step Guide 2026

 Once they’re happy with the sketch, they can refine the line art and begin coloring, shading, and adding texture to the illustrations.
 The artwork is always created with high resolution to ensure clarity and detail, and exported in a suitable file format, such as PNG and JPG for individual image files or PSD and AI for layered files.

-Our video animation services include the delivery of a PDF file with some of the illustrations so you can see how the story will visually develop.
+In our case, we’ll also deliver them to you in a PDF file so you can see how the story will visually develop.

 Animation process